esi-neuroscience/syncopy/README_DEV.md

   - parallel tests are run
   - platforms other than linux x64 are used
   - the ESI filesystem/cluster is available, so tests that require large local test data from the cluster's filesystem are run.
-* Once tests are all green, in the gitlab "pipeline" tab, of the completed pipeline, there is a manual stage 3 'upload' entry named 'pypitest'.
+* Once tests are all green, in the gitlab "CI -- pipeline" tab, click on the name of the completed pipeline.
+You should see the stages.
+If parts of the pipeline stages 1 or 2 are still running, you can cancel them to unlock stage 3.
+There is a manual stage 3 'upload' entry named 'pypitest'.
 Click it to run the pypitest test deployment.
-* If it succeeded: in the gitlab "pipeline" tab, of the completed pipeline, there is a manual stage 4 'deploy' entry named 'pypideploy'.
+* If it succeeded: there is a manual stage 4 'deploy' entry named 'pypideploy'.
 Click it to run the final deployment to pypi.

 This concludes the release to PyPI.